EmiliaSicari/Final_assignment/README.md

     ├── Final_Presentation.pdf              # pdf version of the final presentation
     ├── Final_Presentation.Rmd              # markdown version of the presentation from which extract the pdf and htlm versions
     ├── Images_presentation                 # a folder containing all the pictures in png, jpeg and gif format included in the presentation
-├── Preliminary Presentation               # a folder containing the presentation shown in class with the preliminary resuls of the analysis and its related materials
+├── Preliminary Presentation                # a folder containing the presentationwith the preliminary results
     ├── Figures.R                           # a R script with the graphs plotted in the presentation ├── Images_presentation                 # a folder containing all the pictures in png, jpeg and gif format included in the presentation
     ├── Preliminary_Presentation.html       # htlm version of the preliminary presentation
     ├── Preliminary_Presentation.Rmd        # markdown version of the preliminary presentation

-# Link to the website
 ## Link to the website

 To visit the website, click on the following link: https://emiliasicari.github.io/Final_assignment/

-To get access to the folder containing the materials used to build the website go to <a href="https://github.com/EmiliaSicari/Final_assignment/tree/gh-pages"</a>
+To get access to the folder containing the materials used to build the website go to <a href="https://github.com/EmiliaSicari/Final_assignment/tree/gh-pages" gh-pages branch</a>

-<a href=